akhilathuluri/math-ai-agent/readme.md

 # Codebase Complete Source Code Documentation

-This documentation reflects only what currently exists in the repository.
-It provides a clear overview of the architecture, key components, their roles, and how they interact.

-- For visual diagrams (HLD/LLD), see: `ARCHITECTURE_DIAGRAMS.md`
-- Project root: `d:\AI-agent`

----

 ## 1) System Overview

 An agentic RAG system for mathematical question answering with human-in-the-loop learning.